Qyuzet/react-tailwind-noteapp/README.md

 # React Tailwind Note App

 This is a simple React note-taking app that allows users to add, edit, and delete notes.
 It features a clean, interactive interface built with React and styled using Tailwind CSS.
 The app includes a navbar, footer, and task management features, providing an intuitive user experience.
+[TRY NOW!](https://react-tailwind-noteapp.vercel.app/)

 ## Features